 Lenham residents are planning to launch a Lenham Meadows Trust on similar lines to the successful Hollingbourne Meadows Trust and have been given some initial assistance by the Hollingbourne Trust.

-Fred Lucette, a long term resident of Culpeper, died on 30th July after a longer illness.
-More information to follow.
+Fred Lucette, a long term resident of Culpeper, died on 30th July at the age of 79 after a longer illness.
+The funeral is on 19th August at 2.45pm in Vinters Park Crematorium.

 The 2019 Hollingbourne Fireworks Display in November is to be held on Hollingbourne Meadows Trust land and not in the grounds of Hollingbourne County Primary School as in previous years.
 The proposed site is near to the Grove Mill Cottage entrance to the Meadows.
 The date of the Fireworks Display is Friday 1st November and more details will be announced in due course.